beIN SPORTS: LaLiga Madrid Derby Contest

 Selection of winners

 - This is a skills based competition and chance plays no part in determining the winner.
-Entries will be judged based on creativity, originality and passion.
+Entries will be judged based on creativity, originality and passion for the team.

-- On 11th February 2021 at 2pm, beIN SPORTS will select two (2) valid Entries which best meet the judging criteria referred to in clause 7 as the winners.
+- On 8 March 2021 at 3pm (SGT), beIN SPORTS will select three (3) valid Entries which best meet the judging criteria referred to in clause 7 as the winners.

-- beIN SPORTS will notify each winner via an announcement post on our official Instagram Page at https://www.instagram.com/beinsports.th/ and our official Facebook page at https://www.facebook.com/beinsportsThailand and publish his/her name (“Prize Winner(s)”).
+- beIN SPORTS will notify each winner via an announcement post on our official Facebook page at https://www.facebook.com/beinSPORTSAsia and publish his/her name (“Prize Winner(s)”).

 If the first winner does not claim the Prize pursuant to this clause 9 within [two (2)] days after the date of notification, the second winner will then take his/her place.
 In the event the second winner cannot be contacted or claim the Prize within the same deadline, beIN SPORTS may then select another first winner and attempt to contact such substitute winners by email and telephone and publish his/her name in accordance with this clause 9 until a first Prize winner claims the Prize (“Substitute Winners”).
 The same process will apply for the subsequent Prize winners.